zeeshanarshad/legendaryfreelancer/README.md

 ## 🏷️ Founder

 **🦁 Zeeshan Arshad**
-_Also known as Dr. Legend / Legend of Allah_
+_Also known as Doctor Legend / Legend of Allah_

 A developer, researcher, and believer striving to build a generation of legendary freelancers who live, earn, and grow with Imaan.